- Browse Items

 Welcome to the Common Core student work digital exhibition center!
 This virtual exhibition center was designed and created in partnership with the Digital & Multimedia Innovations project and Common Core of the University of Hong Kong (HKU) to showcase and archive digital products in all Common Core courses in the future.
 As the first exhibitions, the student works displayed and archived on here are from Student Learning Festival (2017-2018 Sem 2), which contains 12 participating Common Core courses from four Areas of Inquiry (AoIs).

-There are four collections in this website, corresponding to the fours Areas of Inquiry (AoI) of the Common Core, i.e. AoI-Scientific and Technological Literacy, AoI-Humanities, AoI-Global Issues and AoI-China: Culture, State and Society.
+There are four collections in this website, corresponding to the fours Areas of Inquiry (AoI) of the Common Core, i.e. AoI-Scientific and Technological Literacy, AoI-Arts & Humanities, AoI-Global Issues and AoI-China: Culture, State and Society.
 Each collection has three sub-collections representing the specific courses.
 The student works (items) belong to their courses collections and their AoI collections at the same time.
 Therefore, you can browse student works randomly or sort items by their title, date, tag, etc. in “Browse Items”.
 You can also hover over “Browse Collections” to explore the items from specific courses or AoI.